awsdocs/aws-support-user-guide/doc_source/using-service-linked-roles-ta.md

 **To enable Trusted Advisor \(console\)**

-1. First, use the IAM console, the IAM CLI, or the IAM API to create a new service\-linked role using the Trusted Advisor use case\.
+1. Use the IAM console, the IAM CLI, or the IAM API to create a new service\-linked role using the Trusted Advisor use case\.
 For more information, see [Creating a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role)\.

 1. Sign in to the AWS Management Console, and then open the Trusted Advisor console at [https://console.aws.amazon.com/trustedadvisor](https://console.aws.amazon.com/trustedadvisor)\.